-In this paper, we propose a method to replace the common "blue screen" technique in performing segmentation.
+Consider a color camera mounted at a fixed point and a target object to be tracked.
+We propose a method to replace the common "blue screen" technique in performing segmentation of the object.
 The target object image in the video sequence is separated from the background through a segmentation process employing the color mixture model techniques.
 The background information is recovered through a similarity search with the panorama of the original background.
 The foreground segment can then be encoded by traditional compression while the scene background is represented as a panorama.
 Finally, the foreground object combines with the corresponding panoramic segment or any desired image on-the-fly to reconstruct the video frame.
 Our system can be used in low bandwidth applications as well as special demonstration in which the demonstrator can appear/disappear at any time he/she wishes.